piusAI/piusai.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Hey, just play for life
 ---

-My name is Inigo Montoya.
+My name is Pius.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- VFX artist
+- Ai Developer
+- Indie Game Developer

+Program Can
+[DCC tool]
+- Houdini, Maya, Max, Zbrush, Substance Painter, Substance Designer [Engine]
+- Unity, Unreal Engine
+[Laungauage]
+-C#, Python

+Nows I'm
+- Nueral Network develop with Python
+- XR Game Develope with Unity
+- Soccer Ai Training Company(expected)

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I need study more and more everything, so why don't you just start now! watch [this Video](https://www.youtube.com/watch?v=Hb1I2JE6zGo) and talk to me What is your **dream**